THE MECHANICAL SCIENCE OF AMERICAN LAW

 — U.S. v.
 Butler, 297 U.S. 1 (1936)

----------------The American system is a joint tenancy instantiated in law, ratified in founding documents, and confirmed in jurisprudence.
+—national Institutes of Health v American Public Health Association (2025)The American system is a joint tenancy instantiated in law, ratified in founding documents, and confirmed in jurisprudence.

 Each American possesses an undivided, apex, co-equal claim to the national domain, both material and legal, absent a superior claim.